SD-WAN Business Benefits: Cost Savings, Security and More!

 Location data from these smart Wi-Fi access points could also be correlated to indoor location maps.
 For instance, the same proximity, engagement, and loyalty data collected by the analytics tool could help a mall map out where its most popular hotspots are, and where shoppers are likely to gather throughout the day.
 Such data could be used to guide retailers as to where to place advertisements that would be eye-catching to those passersby.
 In another scenario, a retailer, such as a supermarket, can optimise store space and place special offers and promotional items at the hotspots instead of having to guess the best spots to do so.

 This functionality can be even more granular.
 By pairing the Wi-Fi access points to Cisco's Meraki smart cameras, users will be able to gain room-level visual analytics.
 Using high-end cameras with mobile-grade processors, users can even do person detection and people counting, where the cameras are able to classify people in recorded video anonymously.

 Although SD-WAN brings many benefits to the network itself as we have seen in previous chapters, the true power of such a software-defined networking approach is in the data collected from the network itself.
 Network analytics is about technical data collection, but today's systems are able to go beyond that.
 At the end of the day, modern enterprises demand much more actionable insight from their investment and SD-WAN is the answer to what these enterprises are looking for.

-Know more about the Malaysia's most advanced enterprise-grade network - Maxis Programmable
+Finding a network solution for your business?
+Get to know more about Malaysia's most advanced enterprise-grade network Maxis Programmable Network today.